-Information about these operating wind energy facilities, as well as information about other projects in Victoria that have lodged a planning permit application, have planning approval, or are under construction, can be found at the wind projects page.
+Information about operating wind energy facilities and other projects in Victoria that have lodged a planning permit application, have planning approval, or are under construction, can be found at the wind projects page.

 Wind energy facilities in Victoria can be viewed on VicPlan, which is one of the Victorian Government's public GIS systems: